m3cortez/cse15l-lab-reports/LabReport1.md

 You should get a message warning about the authenticty of the server.
 This is your first time loging on so this is expected.
 Type `Y` to continue.

+After you should be prompted for your password.
+Keep in mind your typing may not be visible but it is indeed typing.